aws, re:Invent

 200 Intermediate

-Intermediate-level sessions.
+These are intermediate-level sessions.
 I find that 200-level sessions can be interesting if it's for a topic that I don't know much about.
-Many customer presentations, where a customer tells about what they built and how, are often 200-level.
+Many customer presentations, where a customer talks about what they built and how, are often 200-level.
 Over the years, I have been listening to many customer stories about how they use AWS to solve their problems.
 I think it's always interesting to hear other people's stories and pain points.

 These sessions are a good fit if you are: